Prohibition from teaching checks

 • Reporting on the development, progress and attainment of pupils

-To make sure that you're carrying out all the necessary checks for teaching staff, take a look at our recruitment checks cheat sheet.
+Use our recruitment checks cheat sheet to make sure you're carrying out all the necessary checks for teaching staff.